 On August 15, 2011, the city went smoke free, becoming the third of three smokeless cities in Mobile County.

 Primary and secondary schools

-Saraland is served by the Saraland Board of Education.
+The city is served by the Saraland Board of Education.
 Residents are zoned to Saraland Elementary School, Adams Middle School, and Saraland High School.

-In June 2006, the City of Saraland voted to break away from the Mobile County Public School System and form its own school system.
+In June 2006, the city voted to break away from the Mobile County Public School System and form its own school system.
 The school district came into effect in the northern hemisphere fall 2008; at the time Saraland Elementary and Adams Middle were now a part of the city district, but high schoolers had to attend county schools because Saraland High School was not yet open.
 Prior to the split of the City of Saraland from the county system in 2009, Saraland was zoned to Satsuma High School.
 2011 was the final year in which Saraland residents were permitted by the county to attend county schools.
 Several years prior to 2009 officials of Saraland, Satsuma, and Chickasaw contemplated forming the “Delta School District.”

 Private schools include Evangel Christian School, North Mobile Christian School, and the Saraland Yeshiva right outside of the city limits.

 Contact us if you have any questions about the area!